Embodied Task Planning via Graph-Informed Action Generation with Large Language Models: Conclusion

 \section{Conclusion}

 We present \name, an adaptive task planning framework powered by a GNN-based Graph-in-Graph memory architecture.
-By grounding current exploration in historical structural experience and bounded look-ahead reasoning, \name\ enables proactive decision-making that avoids costly execution errors.
+By grounding current exploration in historical structural experience and bounded look-ahead reasoning, \name\ enables proactive decision-making that mitigates context drift in long horizon tasks.
 The observed performance improvements highlight the necessity of structured memory representations for robust embodied reasoning in long-horizon planning tasks.
+Moreover, it is demonstrated that structured experience retrieval can serve as a model-agnostic plug-in and using it as a prior helps improve the performance of less capable LLMs.